Publications

 with Fred Bereskin and Adam Yore

 We construct firm-level social network using partnership relations.
-Systematically important firms—firms that are highly connected and of greater centrality—face more SEC scrutiny across different enforcement actions, including AAER actions and SEC investigations.
-Our findings remain robust when applying stacked difference-in-differences analyses that leverage exogenous firm-level reductions in network sizes within corresponding Louvain communities, driven by mergers and acquisitions.
+Systematically important firms, i.e., firms that are highly connected and of greater centrality, face more SEC scrutiny across different enforcement actions, including AAER actions and SEC investigations.
+Our findings remain robust when applying stacked difference-in-differences (DiD) analyses that leverage exogenous firm-level reductions in network sizes within the corresponding Louvain communities, driven by mergers and acquisitions.
+They also hold under stacked DiD specifications using the introduction of combined tax reporting as an exogenous shock to the number of firm partnerships (Bodnaruk, 2013).